ilichkaya/laravel-restify/docs-v2/content/en/auth/profile.md

 ];
 ```

-And make sure the `User` model, has this method, which returns a relationship from another table, or you can simply
+Make sure the `User` model has this method, which returns a relationship from another table.
+Another option is that you can simply
 return an array:

 ```php